 Susan, RPT / Director

-The Physical Rehabilitation Center staff of Registered Physical Therapists, Certified Athletic Trainers, Occupational Therapists and Physical Therapy Assistants provide a full spectrum of physical therapy to both non-surgical and post-operative patients at the Mt.
+The Physical Rehabilitation Center staff of Physical Therapists, Certified Athletic Trainers, Occupational Therapists, Occupational Therapy Assistants and Physical Therapist Assistants provide a full spectrum of physical therapy to both non-surgical and post-operative patients at the Mt.
 Vernon and Centralia locations.
 Click here for biographies of our staff members.

-Physical Therapy, often abbreviated PT, is a health care profession primarily concerned with the remediation of impairments and disabilities and the promotion of mobility, functional ability, quality of life and movement potential through examination, evaluation, diagnosis and physical intervention carried out by Physical Therapists and Physical Therapist Assistants.
+Physical Therapy, often abbreviated PT, is a health care professional primarily concerned with the remediation of impairments and disabilities and the promotion of mobility, functional ability, quality of life and movement potential through examination, evaluation, diagnosis and physical intervention carried out by Physical Therapists and Physical Therapist Assistants.
 In addition to clinical practice, other activities encompassed in the physical therapy profession include research, education, consultation, and administration.

 - Exercise Prescription